Algorithmic Forecasting of Extreme Heat Waves: Extreme Heat Wave Classification Using a Binary Outcome

-The partial dependence plot in the middle is for the atmospheric pressure at the tropopause.
-Judging by the smoothed fitted values, there is as atmospheric pressure rises nearly a straight line increase in the probability of a heat wave from about a 0.0 probability to almost a 1.0 probability.
-However, fitted values are flat until atmospheric pressure reaching 11500 hpa, perhaps an impact of sparse data for lower atmospheric pressures.
+The partial dependence plot in the middle is the height of the tropopause in meters.
+Judging by the smoothed fitted values, there is as the height increases nearly a straight line increase in the probability of a heat wave from about a 0.0 probability to almost a 1.0 probability.
+However, fitted values are flat until atmospheric pressure reaches 11500 meters, perhaps an impact of sparse data for lower atmospheric pressures.

 The bottom partial dependence plot shows the relationship between heat wave probabilities and the atmospheric water vapor mass mixing ratio at altitude 8.
-Consistent with its weak importance to the fit, the relationship shown by the smoother is seems haphazard.
+Consistent with its weaker importance to the fit, the relationship shown by the smoother seems unsystematic.
 The fitted values appear disorderly.
-However, the disappointing performance does not seem to undermine the overall excellent classification accuracy
+However, the disappointing performance does not seem to undermine the overall classification accuracy when all three variables are used at once.

+In summary, the classification exercise produced superb accuracy.
+Clearly, the predictors work even with a 2 week lag.
+The variable importance plot and the partial dependence plots help to make sense of the accuracy.
+However, our extensive exploratory examination of the data places a thumb on accuracy scale.
+The empirical results are valid on their face, but in other settings, absent the such a rich preliminary examination of the data, classification accuracy could be substantialy lower.